JoeLW-12324/Currency_converter/README.md

 The user can also click on the date checkmark to have a historical rate when converting currencies.
 The user can also click the "Set date" button to set a past date for a historical rate they want in another GUI.

+This app contains a history.txt file to save and track the user past history of any pair of currency they have converted with.
+The pair of currencies code are written as ("from-currency-code"-"to_currency_code") in the txt file.
+User should not put any other format in this txt file or it will break the application.
+When the user close the main GUI, the program will then write their new history of converted pairs of currency code into the txt file.

 This projects imports the tkcalendar and requests modules and you will need to install both of these modules to use this GUI application.